NoodleSeed-com/noodle-projects/cline_docs/activeContext.md

 # Active Context

-## Current State (Updated 2024-02-24 17:37 PST)
+## Current State (Updated 2024-02-24 18:21 PST)
-Fixed all tests in version_crud.py and template.py by implementing proper AsyncMock handling and file system mocking.
-All tests in app/crud/tests/ are now passing with template.py achieving 100% coverage.
-Next focus is on routes test implementation issues.
+Fixed async pattern inconsistency in OpenRouterService by converting it to use proper async/await patterns with AsyncOpenAI client.
+Updated tests to work with the new async implementation.
+Previously, the service had synchronous methods but was being called with `await` in routes, which would cause runtime errors.
+All tests in app/services/tests/ are now passing with the new async implementation.
+Also fixed implementation issues in VersionCRUD class by adding missing methods and improving method documentation.
+All tests in app/crud/tests/ are now passing with significant coverage improvements: crud.py (91%), file_operations.py (98%), and template.py (100%).
+Also fixed mock_openrouter fixture in routes tests.
+Next focus is on resolving remaining route test failures.

 ### Recent Test Fixes
 1. test_latest_version_number: